CodeOptimization/dataStructure/JavaRelated.md

         //About iterating
         //Interface Map.Entry<K,V>
-//        Set<Map.Entry<Character,Integer>> kvSet = map.entrySet();
-//        Iterator<Map.Entry> it = map.i

         //TreeMap: A Red-Black tree based NavigableMap implementation.
-The map is sorted according to the natural order
+The map is sorted according to
-        // of its keys, or by a Comparator provided at map creation time, depending on which constructor is used.
+        //the natural order of its keys, or by a Comparator provided at map creation time, depending
+        //on which constructor is used.
         //Iterating 1: from java5 and on
         for (Map.Entry<Integer, Integer> entry : map.entrySet())
             System.out.println("Key = " + entry.getKey() + ", Value = " + entry.getValue());